 2. To restore a previous version of a file: right-click the file and select Properties and go to the Previous Versions tab > choose a restore point and restore it.

-- create system image backup that copies everything on your drive.
+- create system image backup including everything on your system drive.
 When you meet a serious problem like system crash, the system image backup can help you restore your computer to a previous status that works normally.